hiretester/demo-project/README.md

 It is recommended to use Mozilla Firefox for openning index.html file.

 Also it is possible to generate and open report using allure cli.
-For this [allure cli](https://docs.qameta.io/allure/#_installing_a_commandline) should be installed.
+To do this you need to install [allure cli](https://docs.qameta.io/allure/#_installing_a_commandline).

 After running tests, in terminal go to the ./target and print next command to generate report